-Dr. Daniela Domínguez is an assistant professor in the counseling psychology department, where she coordinates the Marriage and Family Therapy program at the Santa Rosa Location.
-She is also the research director at the Hanna Institute in Sonoma Valley.
-As a licensed psychologist, Dr. Domínguez works in the area of Latino/X mental health, immigration concerns, and LGBTQIA+ matters.
-Previously, her program of research has focused on understanding how immigrants cope with risks, threats, demands...
+Dr. Daniela Domínguez is an associate professor in the counseling psychology department, where she coordinates the Marriage and Family Therapy program at the Santa Rosa Location.
+She is a licensed psychologist and professional clinical counselor with a special interest in liberation psychology, anti-racism, migrant justice, and gender and sexuality matters.

 - Our Lady of the Lake University, PsyD in Counseling Psychology, 2015